 As we can see in \eqref{intuition:sgd_eq2}, the history compression error would get accumulated and therefore slow down the convergence rate.
 Moreover, previous work \citep{Alistarh2017-yh} indicates that when using biased compression operator, the training convergence cannot be guaranteed.

 Now if we apply error compensation at each compression step, the updating rule becomes

 This demonstrates that by using error compensation, each step's compression error would get cancelled in the next step instead of getting accumulated over steps.
 To make the error compensation work correctly, it is necessary that we ensure an error cancellation term $\bdelta_t +\bdelta_{t-1}$ in the updating rule.
-Below we are going to see that this cannot be achieved for \textbf{Adam}.
+Below we are going to see that this cannot be achieved for {Adam}.

-\subsection{Why \textbf{Adam} cannot be combined with error compensation}
+\subsection{Why {Adam} cannot be combined with error compensation}

-As we can see, \textbf{Adam} is non-linearly dependent to the gradient, and this non-linearity is widely believed to be essential for the superiority of \textbf{Adam}.
-Below we are going to first intuitively explain why error compensation works well for \textbf{SGD}, and then discuss two major reasons why this non-linearity makes \textbf{Adam} incompatible with error compensation.
+As we can see, {Adam} is non-linearly dependent to the gradient, and this non-linearity is widely believed to be essential for the superiority of {Adam}.
+Here we discuss why this non-linearity makes {Adam} incompatible with error compensation.

-\paragraph{Difficulty for estimating the variance term $\v$.} Notice that for \textbf{Adam}, it is necessary to communicate the gradient $\g_t$ or momentum $\m_t$, and the variance term can be updated using $\g_t$.
+\paragraph{Difficulty for estimating the variance term $\v$.} Notice that for {Adam}, it is necessary to communicate the gradient $\g_t$ or momentum $\m_t$, and the variance term can be updated using $\g_t$.
 However, when using error-compensated gradient to update $\v_t$, the updating rule follows:

-Here the quadratic term $\left( \bdelta_{t-1} - \bdelta_t \right)^2$ cannot be cancelled by itself, therefore it will be hard to get an accurate estimation of $\v_t$ with history error being cancelled. \paragraph{Difficulty for setting the correction factor.} Another problem is that for \textbf{SGD} , when applying error compensation under a time varying learning rate $\gamma_t$, we need to compensate the history error using instead of adding back $\bdelta_{t-1}$ directly.
-In this case, if we view $\frac{\gamma}{\sqrt{\v_t} + \eta}$ as a coordinate-dependent learning rate, which makes \textbf{Adam} equivalent to \textbf{Momentum SGD} with time-varying learning rate, we need to apply the scale factor according to
+Here the quadratic term $\left( \bdelta_{t-1} - \bdelta_t \right)^2$ cannot be cancelled by itself, therefore it is hard to get an accurate estimation of $\v_t$ since the history error do not cancel. \paragraph{Difficulty for setting the correction factor.} Another problem is that for {SGD} , when applying error compensation under a time varying learning rate $\gamma_t$, we need to compensate the history error using instead of adding back $\bdelta_{t-1}$ directly.
+In this case, if we view $\frac{\gamma}{\sqrt{\v_t} + \eta}$ as a coordinate-dependent learning rate, which makes {Adam} equivalent to {Momentum SGD} with time-varying learning rate, we need to apply the scale factor according to

 The problem is that we cannot get the value of $\v_{t}$ after the compression, which makes it impossible to set the scale factor for error compensation.